VGFXOpenGL

 Windows Dialog Windows Dialog Windows Dialog Windows Dialog Windows Dialog Windows Dialog

-effects and OpenGL scissor test for 2D related clipping purposes
+effects and OpenGL scissor tests for 2D related clipping purposes

 • Skybox background rendering